Start-up Incubator/Co-working Space

 Gebäudewirtschaft Cottbus (GWC)

-The Start-up Incubator and co-working space in Cottbus officially opened on October 15th 2021.
-The building aims to promote innovation and creativity to generate new forms of work in both the city of Cottbus and the surrounding Lausitz region in the wake of the political decision to phase out coal nationwide.
-Located next to the campus of the Brandenburg Institute of Technology (BTU), it concentrates tech start-up activities in a single center while adding another resourceful community building to the city.
+The Start-Up Incubator and Co-working Space in Cottbus official opened on October 15th 2021.
+The building aims to promote innovation and creativity to generate new forms of work in both the city of Cottbus and surrounding Lausitz region in the wake of the political decision to phase out coal nationwide.
+Located next to the campus of the Brandenburg Institute of Technology (BTU), it concentrates tech start-up activities in a single center while adding another resourceful community building anchored along the axis of principle buildings in the campus.

 The entrance foyer and the ground floor workshops form the communicative center of the building.
 The foyer is a multifunctional space, serving simultaneously as an access zone, public work area and lounge with a coffee bar.
 The level difference between the entrance and the area for workshops is designed as a staircase and seating grandstand for informal presentations and events.
 The foyer’s façade can be opened up to place outdoor seating beneath the extended marquees.